pabloazurduy/pabloazurduy.github.io/_tabs/about.md

 ![Pablo Azurduy Avatar](https://avatars.githubusercontent.com/u/24685386?v=4){: w="240" .right }

-I do a bit of everything, but lately I've been more focused on Causal Inference and Experimentation.
+I do a bit of "everything", but lately I've been more focused on Causal Inference and Experimentation.
 I studied OR, hence, I try to stay as close as possible to Optimization.
 However, there's no perfect job, as a consequence, being a "generalist" was my path to survive.
 I try to keep myself studying every week, and that's one of the reasons why I start writing these notes.

 ## About this blog